gracious-tech/copy.church/src/licenses/index.md

 We don't recommend sharing:
  * Personal photos and other very personal materials
- * Logos and other IP that identify you or your organisation
+ * Logos and other IP that identify you or your organization